minprog/programming-1/40 Understanding/20 Hardware (ct'd)/10 problem set.md

 pencils if you need to write anything down.
 Try to think of the fastest solution possible!

 ## 3. Photographic Memory
-6. (4 points) My good friend is a budding photographer wondering what size memory card she should buy.
+6. My good friend is a budding photographer wondering what size memory card she should buy.
 Her new camera can use either a CompactFlash card (also called a CF card for short) or a Secure Digital card (also called an SD card for short).
 Give her a sense of what her options are!
 For at least two different memory cards sold at the store of your choice (e.g., BestBuy, Amazon, or